New Examples of Translating Solitons in Generalised Robertson-Walker Geometries: Generalised Robertson-Walker Geometries

-We wish to check whether the manifolds introduced in Section \ref{section:types} satisfy the Null Convergence Condition (NCC), because it is a hypothesis included in the recent paper \cite{delira} by de Lira and Roing.
-This means that $\Ric(U,U)\ge 0$ for any light-like tangent vector $U$.
+\begin{rem} It is natural to ask whether the manifolds introduced in Section \ref{section:types} satisfy the Null Convergence Condition (NCC), a hypothesis included in the recent paper \cite{delira} by de Lira and Roing.
+Recall that the Null Convergence Condition (NCC) requires \(\Ric(U,U) \ge 0\) for every lightlike vector \(U\).
+In a GRW spacetime, a lightlike vector can be written as \(U = X + \partial_t\), where \(X\) is a unit spacelike vector tangent to \(N\).
+Then,